EvyLynne/superstore-sales-forecasting/README.md

 star-schema model, 34-measure DAX layer, Region×Month quota framework, 6-month ETS forecast with 95% CI — built in a deliberate 4-hour timebox.

-The repository also carries the evaluation layer — the model audit and its remediation record, the runbook that turns the written specification into executable tests, and the dashboard that publishes the results — plus a companion guide for migrating the whole solution to a Microsoft Fabric Lakehouse with a Direct Lake semantic model.

 ## Report pages

 ![Sales Performance](assets/page1_sales_performance.png)